authelia/authelia/README.md

 or review pull requests and take part to discussions in [Gitter](https://gitter.im/authelia/general?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

-We are already greatful to contributors listed in [CONTRIBUTORS.md](CONTRIBUTORS.md) for their contributions to the project.
+I am very greatful to contributors for their contributions to the project.
+Don't hesitate be the next!
-Be the next in the list!

 ## Build Authelia